sadmanshafiq/portfolio/README.md

 # Portfolio

-This repo contains a personal portfolio that was created with React.
+This repo contains a personal portfolio that was created with Next.js Strapi and Tailwindcss.
 It is lightweight and fully responsive, as well as comes with animations

 License
 MIT